Manxman ferry

 Review of Manxman ferry

-The 2023-built MV Manxman ferry is a passenger ship constructed in South Korea (at Hyundai Mipo Dockyard in Ulsan) and owned by the UK's/and the world's oldest passenger shipping company Isle of Man Steam Packet Co Ltd.
+The 2023-built MV Manxman is a passenger ferry constructed in South Korea at Hyundai Mipo Dockyard in Ulsan.
+She is owned by the Isle of Man Steam Packet Company Ltd, the UK’s and the world’s oldest continuously operating passenger shipping company.

-MV Manxman operates the Isle of Man-England route Douglas-Heysham (length approx 93 NM / 110 mi / 170 km) with a crossing time of 3 hours 45 minutes.
-Seasonally, the ship may also be deployed on the routes connecting to Ireland (Douglas-Belfast and Douglas-Dublin) and to England (Douglas-Liverpool).
+MV Manxman operates the Isle of Man–England route Douglas-Heysham (approx 93 NM / 110 mi / 170 km) with a crossing time of about 3 hours 45 minutes.
+Seasonally, she may also serve routes connecting Douglas with Ireland (Belfast, Dublin) and with England (Liverpool).

 Shipboard facilities and amenities